PhD The psychology of climate change adaptation actions of individual and groups

 Intended starting date: as soon as possible

-You may apply for this position until 25 March 23:59 h / before 26 March 2018 Dutch local time by means of the application form (click on "Apply" below on the advertisement on the university's website).
+You can apply for this position until 8 July / before 9 July 2018 Dutch local time by means of the application form (click on "Apply" below on the advertisement on the university website).

 Applicants are requested to submit:

 • a motivation letter stating your motivation to apply for the position and your key qualities relevant for this position

 Interviews will be scheduled on 17 July 2018.